Three Rivers Department of Rural Health Placement Grant

 - You can register bank details with Charles Sturt University on the Student Administration website by going to personal details to enter or change bank details.

-- Placements are to be undertaken within the Three Rivers UDRH footprint with external providers only – students undertaking their placement in a Charles Sturt University supported clinic are deemed ineligible.
-The university supported clinics are defined as Charles Sturt University Dental and Oral Health Clinics (Albury/Orange/Dubbo/Wagga Wagga) and Charles Sturt University Community Engagement and Wellness Centre (CEW-Albury/Wodonga).
+- Placements are to be undertaken with external providers only – students undertaking their placement in a Charles Sturt University supported clinic are deemed ineligible for the Three Rivers Placement Grant.
+The university supported clinics are defined as any clinic on Charles Sturt campuses with Charles Sturt University as the placement provider for example but not limited to; Charles Sturt University Dental and Oral Health Clinics (Albury/Orange/Dubbo/Wagga Wagga/Bathurst) and Charles Sturt University Community Engagement and Wellness Centre (CEW-Albury/Wodonga).

 - Students are unable to receive this grant if they have received another grant for the same purpose.